nmajor/nmajor-src/_drafts/jwt-json-web-token-and-my-approach.md

 ---
 layout: post
 title: How to Make JWT Authentication Not Suck
-hero: ''
+hero: "/uploads/2019/10/29/You are Sunshine.png"
-tags: []
+tags:
+- javascript
+- authentication
+- jwt
-date:
+date: 2019-10-29 00:00:00 +0000

 ---
 This is not an introduction to JSON Web Tokens.
 There are plenty of those on the internet already.
-I'm trying to outline and compile my thoughts and research about when to implement JWT and how to not do it poorly.
+I'm trying to outline and compile my thoughts and research about when to implement JWT and how to do it safely.

+TLDR: Its easy to shoot yourself in the foot with JWT, but its very widely used and has some clear benefits.
+Be sure to research before trying and use a solid library.

 If you want a good intro check out [this post](https://jwt.io/introduction/ "https://jwt.io/introduction/") and [this post](https://blog.angular-university.io/angular-jwt/ "https://blog.angular-university.io/angular-jwt/").

 First of all, why are JWT or JSON Web Token useful and so widely used.